withassociates/slices/README.md

     $ cd ~/Projects
     $ gem install rails -v '~> 3.2.0'
     $ rails new mywebsite -JOT -m ~/Projects/slices/lib/generators/templates/slices.rb

+Or, if you have later versions of Rails installed, specify 3.2.0 with this command:

+    $ cd ~/Projects
+    $ rails _3.2.0_ new mywebsite -JOT -m ~/Projects/slices/lib/generators/templates/slices.rb

 At the end of this process we should have a new Slices project with a git repository created, gems installed, database seeded and ready to run: